dantimofte/bfxtelegram/README.md

 	set all the environment variables from the .env-example

 	List of public commands for BotFather:
-	start - /start : verify if the bot is running auth - /auth you_bot_password
+	start - /start : Initiate chat and check if the bot is running auth - /auth you_bot_password
 	orders - /orders (list of active orders) neworder - /neworder ±volume price tradepair tradetype